waynodiablo/Oystercard/pills/clojure.md

 ## Macros

-I've mentioned macros in passing several times, without really covering what they are.
+I've mentioned macros in passing several times without really covering what they are.
 Macros are a form of [metaprogramming](http://en.wikipedia.org/wiki/Metaprogramming).
 They are code that manipulates code.
 Although only advanced Clojure programmers will ever write their own macros, to get the most out of the language it's important to be familiar with a couple of them: the threading macros.

 One of the Macros I use most commonly is the *single-threading macro* `->`.
-This is a macro that will re-structure code like this and turn it into something more legible.
+This is a macro that will re-structure code and turn it into something more legible.
 It is best explained with an example.

 If we wanted to get the `:count` from the API response above, we could add it as a function call to our previous code like so: